hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

 Query runtime
 -------------

-In order to find out the execution time of a query, you can click on the ``Analyze`` button on the Hasura console:
+In order to identify the execution time of a query, you can click on the ``Analyze`` button on the Hasura console:

 .. thumbnail:: ../../../img/graphql/manual/queries/analyze-query.png
    :class: no-shadow